-- In Programming Skills Matches, the VEX GPS code strip must be installed on the field. - Six (6) of the Preload Discs are not used.
+- In Programming Skills Matches, the VEX GPS code strip must be installed on the field. - Six (6) of the Preload Discs are not used. - All Rollers start with the blue side up as shown in the image below.

 Robot Skills Challenge Definitions